sgmurphy/wordpress-plugins/calculated-fields-form/README.txt

 * Moves the Customize Form Design CSS editor to the Advanced Settings tab in the form settings.
 * Implements new forms template.
 * Modifies the data sources fields (Developer and Platinum plugin versions).

-= 5.2.14 =

-* Include the internationalization WordPress function in some missed texts.
-* Fixes a warning message handling the form height.
-* Modifies the form importing module (Professional, Developer, and Platinum plugin versions).